 Portuguese population refer to National Statistical Office (INE) Census for the years 1981, 1991, 2001, 2011and 2021; intermediate years have been estimated by interpolation.
+Population data include also foreign tourists, calculated as the number of sleeps that foreign tourists spend in hotels or other types of tourist accommodation divided by 365 days.

 Data on annual per capita protein intake refer to the "Balança Alimentar Portuguesa - BAP" which is updated every five years.
-The latest data that come available in 2021 refer to the 2016-2020 period.
-Data for 2021 refer to the average of the 2016-2020 period.
-Other parameters used in the estimations are based on the 2006 IPCC defaults.
-The value considered for non-consumed protein discharged to wastewater pathways is 1.2.
-This value refer to an expert guess that takes into consideration the fact that no garbage disposals are used in Portuguese homes, representing an intermediate value between the IPCC proposed value for developed countries using garbage disposals (1.4) and developing countries (1.1).
+The latest data refer to the 2016-2020 period.
+Data for 2021 and 2022 refer to the average of the 2016-2020 period.
+Other parameters used in the estimations are based on the IPCC defaults.